SpaceNetLab/StarPerf_Simulator/README.md

 # Prerequisites

-StarPerf is built upon Python, AGI Systems Tool Kit (STK) and Matlab.
+StarPerf is mainly built upon Python.
+In addition, StarPerf also leverages third-party orbit analysis/computation tool to help the computation for the trajectory of satellites (e.g. [AGI Systems Tool Kit (STK)](https://www.agi.com/products/stk) or [GMAT](https://opensource.gsfc.nasa.gov/projects/GMAT/index.php) is recommended).
+The current implementation uses STK.
 Before running the tool, please make sure you have already installed those dependencies on your machine.

 - Python2.7 or above.
 - Matlab 2013b or above.
 - STK version 11 or above.
-- STK Integration license.
+- STK Integration license, or the [free trial version](https://licensing.agi.com/stk/) with matlab connector module.

 For more details of the setup on STK and matlab, please check [here](https://help.agi.com/stk/11.0.1/Content/install/MATLABsetup.htm).
-We have tested our tool with Matlab2013b + STK11 installed, on both MacOS and Win10.
+We have tested our tool with Python3 + Matlab2013b + STK11 installed, on Windows 10.

 # Configuring your constellations